xebia/amazon-bedrock-workshop/README.md

 ## Getting started

+The workshop experiments can be completed in several ways.
+If you prefer a managed environment that is updated by AWS, complete the instructions in this document.
+If you prefer a developer friendly experience in your trusted IDE, complete the instructions in [README_INTELLIJ.md](./README_INTELLIJ.md).

 ### Create a notebook environment

 You can run this workshop in the **us-east-1 (N. Virginia)** region or any other region where Bedrock models are enabled.
 If you encounter any problems with access to Bedrock models, please visit the **AWS Console -> Bedrock -> Model access** page to verify if every model is enabled.
 If not, you need to click **Manage model access** and enable the required models.
 The below description assumes that the necessary models are enabled in us-east-1 region.